Legitzx/LockdownBot/README.md

 # LockdownBot
 Secures Discord Servers by requiring a password to view the content.
-X amount of minutes after loging in, your authentication will be revoked.
-At this point, you must login again.
+When you login, you will only have X amount of minutes to view the server before your authentication expires.
+Then you will have to relogin to view the server.

 # How it works